copilot-jp/project-sprint/en/essentials/index.md

 ## Principle
 In the framework of Project Sprint, what is happening in the project is classified into 3 types as follows.

-1. **Deliverable Activity** by each member, to make the incremental deliverables.
+1. **Progress Activity** by each member, to make the incremental deliverables.
-2. **Mental Activity** by each member, to build up the self-organizing team.
+2. **Teaming Activity** by each member, to build up the self-organizing team.
 3. **Process**, the system enabling all members to sync up, resulting in more and more practice and optimization.

 By going and back these two activities and Process iteratively and regularly, the team can achieve below TO-BE Status simultaneously.